 Sometime around 2014, the City leadership began consolidating departments which freed up the public works department, housed at a former waste treatment plant which was previously consolidated with the county about 10 years prior.
 This 8-acre parcel of land, located in the NW corner of the city limits, became the perfect location for the “shelter” for which the community had wished.

 The City and Community Solutions signed a long-term agreement allowing the conversion of the property into a location where folks can turn their lives around.
 Chamber Board members Stephen Smith and Nick Chubb created the name for the location – “One Hopeful Place.”
-This term applies to the entire 8 acres—or Village—with separate named areas for each phase of the individual’s progress.
+This term applies to the entire 8 acres.

 Realizing the importance of this project for Okaloosa County, Senator Don Gaetz and Rep Matt Gaetz each lobbied for State funds to assist in the renovation of the different phases of One Hopeful Place.
 In the 2015 State budget, $300,000 was allocated toward the renovation of Phase Two.
-At the same time, the Okaloosa Community Development Corporation located a grant or two enabling the conversion of an old pole barn—where lawn mowers were stored—into the completion of Phase One named The Haven at One Hopeful Place.
-Groundbreaking for The Haven occurred in April, 2016 and it opened for business in late November, 2016.
-The Haven presently accommodates 10 men, with an emphasis on veterans.
+At the same time, the Okaloosa Community Development Corporation located a grant or two enabling the conversion of an old pole barn—where lawn mowers were stored—into the completion of Phase One.
+Groundbreaking for Phase I occurred in April, 2016 and it opened for business in late November, 2016.
+Phase I presently accommodates 16 men, with an emphasis on veterans.

-As of August, 2017, The Haven has assisted over 50 men who simply needed a little help in getting their lives on track.
+As of August, 2017, Phase I has assisted over 50 men who simply needed a little help in getting their lives on track.
 The testimonials of gratitude are very inspiring.
 With the aforementioned 2015 State allocation, a big cinder block building (Phase Two) was totally retro’d with new roof, walls, and all the other fittings needed to make the building secure.
-Once an additional $500,000 is raised (to renovate the inside of the building), Phase Two will accommodate 40 men—and up to 100 people when the building serves as the cold night shelter for all of Okaloosa County.
-This renovation includes the installation of a commercial kitchen (thanks to Fort Walton Beach Medical Center for the donation of the equipment), which will not only be used for the feeding of the residents, but also as a training location for the residents in safe food preparation and handling, assisted by instructors from our local schools.
-And, that’s just the beginning of what is forecasted at One Hopeful Place!
+This renovation included the installation of a commercial kitchen (thanks to IMPACT 100 and Fort Walton Beach Medical Center) which will not only be used to prepare food for the residents, but also as a training location for the residents in safe food preparation and handling, assisted by instructors from our local schools.
+Now that the renovation to Phase Two is finished, it will accommodate up to 50 men—as well as continue to serve as a cold night shelter.
+This means that Phase I will now be Okaloosa County’s first single women shelter.
+Phase I will accommodate up to 11 homeless, single women.
+Despite COVID 19, progress has continued at OHP.
+The Day Program has continued to be operated 3 days per week as well as the Cold Night Program with over 30 nights of shelter services.
+This is the beginning of what is forecasted at One Hopeful Place!